More on Lists

 >>> b = 'banana'

-We know that a and b both refer to a string, but we don't know whether they refer to the same string.
+We know that `a` and `b` both refer to a string, but we don't know whether they refer to the **same** string.
 There are two possible states:

-The two possible states for the variable a and b.
+<figure><img src="/files/jR2cCBDjhvucZrMjXGd7" alt="" width="375"><figcaption><p>The two possible states for the variable <code>a</code> and <code>b</code>.</p></figcaption></figure>

-In one case, a and b refer to two different objects that have the same value.
+In one case, `a` and `b` refer to two different objects that have the same value.
 In the second case, they refer to the same object.
-To check whether two variables refer to the same object, you can use the is operator.
+To check whether two variables refer to the same object, you can use the `is` operator.

 >>> a = 'banana'